 According to the National Fire Protection Association, electrical failures or malfunctions are the second leading cause of house fires in the United States.
 Regular electrical inspections can identify hazards before they become emergencies.

-If you have noticed any of these warning signs in your Pittsburgh home, do not wait for a problem to become an emergency. a licensed electrician provides thorough electrical safety inspections and can identify and resolve wiring issues to keep your home safe.
+If you have noticed any of these warning signs in your Pittsburgh home, do not wait for a problem to become an emergency.
+A licensed electrician provides thorough electrical safety inspections and can identify and resolve wiring issues to keep your home safe.